Welcome to Sympy!#

-SymPy is imported and prepared for printing mathematics via the following two lines which will be found in the top of all following SymPy demos:
+Sympy is imported and prepared for printing mathematics via the following code lines - we will start out with these lines at the top of all Sympy demos:

-from sympy import * # We import the entire SymPy package
+from sympy import * # Import the entire Sympy package

 Symbolic and Numerical Variables#

-Python (without SymPy) is a programming language that performs computations numerically.
-This means taht all numbers and variables must be represented by a finite number of 0’s and 1’s.
-The study of numerical mathematics within computers is left for other courses but it can be useful to know that Python sometimes does not act as expected due to this, unless one does something actively.
+Python (without Sympy) performs computations numerically.
+This means that all numbers and variables must be represented by a finite number of 0’s and 1’s.
+The study of numerical mathematics within computers is left for other courses but it is useful to be aware of unexpected situations that might arise due to this.

 For example, we can all agree that